rickulland/CoCoIO/README.md

 Utility modules:

-	drawTable		- create string array and display popup columns get/putBookmark		- T&M menus for bookmarks and typed in URLs getdns			- has no dns, only looks at a /SYS/hosts file initeth,stateth		- initialize and debug the local connection getMouse,setMouse	- set up or read the mouse www			- main exe includes alpha features
+	drawTable		- create string array and display popup columns get/putBookmark		- overlay menus for bookmarks and typed in URLs getdns			- has no dns skills, only looks at a /dd/SYS/hosts file initeth,stateth		- initialize and debug the local connection www			- main exe